 About this Conversation with a winemaker

-Toshio Ueno, Certified Shochu Sommelier, Master of Sake, and Master Sake Sommelier will be joining John Sporing, founder of A Life Well Drunk for a virtual tasting on August 13 at 6 PM EST.
+Toshio Ueno, Certified Shochu Sommelier, Master of Sake, and Master Sake Sommelier joined John Sporing, founder of A Life Well Drunk for a virtual tasting on August 13 at 6 PM EST.

-In the tasting we will sip and discuss three styles of sake:
+In the tasting we sipped and discussed three styles of sake:

 - Amabuki Cup Sake Yamahai Style (Earthy and Complex, high acid)

 - Amabuki Cup Sake Himawari Ginjo (Sunflower Yeast, Lighter, Fruitier)